Skip to Main Content

 Co-Lead

-MaryKay Severino is the Educational Director and Co-Founder of the ARISA Lab.
+MaryKay Severino is the Education Director and Co-Founder of the ARISA Lab.
 After earning a business degree from Villanova University, she worked in South Carolina and California as a Program Manager and Marketing Consultant.
-Realizing she was ready for a change, she went on to earn her Master’s degree in Education and worked in public school systems and universities in Italy, Taiwan, and South Korea.
-Living abroad, immersed in other cultures and navigating daily life with language and literacy barriers, gave MaryKay a strong understanding of the challenges faced by anyone who communicates differently.
-For this reason, the Eclipse Soundscapes project was a natural fit.
-She is excited to use her skills to promote, plan, and execute a project which will bring the amazement and wonder of an eclipse to a more inclusive demographic.
+Seeking a new direction, she earned her Master’s degree in Education and gained experience working in public school systems and universities in South Korea and the United States.
+Her time abroad, living in new cultures and adapting to language and literacy challenges, shaped her perspective on creative communication and education.
+The Eclipse Soundscapes project aligns perfectly with her interests, allowing her to apply her skills to promote, plan, and execute a project that shares the wonder and excitement of NASA science with a broad audience.

 Kelsey Perrett